 Like all drugs, NSAIDs can sometimes have side-effects.
 If you’re taking prescription NSAIDs your doctor will take precautions to reduce the risk of these – for example, by prescribing the lowest effective dose for the shortest time.

 There are several ways you can help your hip pain such as using painkillers, exercising and reducing the strain on your hip.

-Simple painkillers, such as paracetamol, or non-steroidal anti-inflammatory drugs (NSAIDs) – like ibuprofen tablets or gels – from a chemist or supermarket can help.
+Simple painkillers or non-steroidal anti-inflammatory drugs (NSAIDs) such as paracetamol or ibuprofen tablets or gels – from a chemist or supermarket can help.
 A pharmacist should be able to give you good advice on what could work best for your condition.
 But don’t use them for more than two weeks without speaking to your GP.

 You can try rubbing anti-inflammatory creams or gels onto affected areas, but some hip problems are so deep within the joint that this may not help.
 A pharmacist can advise you on what’s best for your condition.